mbains/linux-802.15.4-sniffer/README.md

 linux-802.15.4-sniffer
 ======================

 The aim of this project is to create a linux based 802.15.4/Zigbee sniffer without the need of any firmware or a microcontroller.
+The hardware used is Microchip's MRF24J40MA 2.4 GHz 802.15.4 transceiver over a FTDI USB-SPI bridge.
+The code to configure and capture packets from the radio is written in python and piped to wireshark for parsing and viewing.